-Singapore boasts many parks where you can spend a pleasant day surrounded by rainforest and experience fun hiking trails.
-The most interesting Parks are the MacRitchie Reservoir Park that features a 250-metre-long freestanding suspension bridge at 25 metres above ground (known as the TreeTop Walk) offering a bird’s eye view of the community of plants and animals that live in the forest canopy; the Southern Ridges, a ten-kilometre-long network of trails crossing some Singapore’s most popular parks and gardens, connected by picturesque bridges, pathways and long walkways that offer a bird’ s-eye view of the forest canopy; the Sungei Buloh Wetland Reserve, the perfect place for wildlife lovers where it’s possible to spot a wide range of birds from its observation hides and towers or other animals like mud lobsters, tree-climbing crabs and monitor lizards along the 500 metres-long boardwalk of the mangrove swamps.
+Singapore boasts many parks where you can spend a pleasant day surrounded by rainforests and experience fun hiking trails.
+The most interesting Parks are the MacRitchie Reservoir Park that features a 250-metre-long freestanding suspension bridge at 25 metres above ground (known as the TreeTop Walk), offering a bird’s eye view of the community of plants and animals that live in the forest canopy; the Southern Ridges, a ten-kilometre-long network of trails crossing some Singapore’s most popular parks and gardens, connected by picturesque bridges, pathways and long walkways that offer a bird’ s-eye view of the forest canopy; the Sungei Buloh Wetland Reserve, the perfect place for wildlife lovers where it’s possible to spot a wide range of birds from its observation hides and towers or other animals like mud lobsters, tree-climbing crabs and monitor lizards along the 500 metres-long boardwalk of the mangrove swamps.

 13. Sentosa Island

-It’s small Island with countless activities and attractions not far from downtown where you can spend a fun day.
+It’s a small Island with countless activities and attractions not far from downtown where you can spend a fun day.
 The highlights in Sentosa are the Adventure Cove Waterpark, the Butterfly Park and the Insect Kingdom, the SEA Aquarium (the largest of its kind in the world), IFly Singapore (experience a skydive), Madame Tussauds Singapore, AJ Hackett Sentosa Giant Swing or AJ Hackett Bungy Jumping or the Vertical Skywalk, but above all the famous Singapore Universal Studios.

 A fun way to reach the Island is by catching the cable car from Mount Faber or Harbourfront Station (get there by metro or bus – Harbourfront Station).
-Harbourfront is the gate to Sentosa; here you can also catch the monorail “Sentosa Express” to reach the attractions and the beach.
-To move around Sentosa you can catch the tram (especially for the beaches) or the bus.
+Harbourfront is the gate to Sentosa; here, you can also catch the monorail “Sentosa Express” to reach the attractions and the beach.
+To move around Sentosa, you can catch the tram (especially for the beaches) or the bus.

-You can read more information and book your ticket with a discount clicking on the name of each attraction.
+You can read more information and book your ticket with a discount by clicking on the name of each attraction.

 - Singapore Unlimited Attractions Pass

 Alternatively, if you plan to spend several days in Singapore, you can click here to book the “Iventure Singapore Unlimited Attractions Pass” and save money.
 It includes many attractions in Sentosa Islands and downtown.
-With the Unlimited Pass, you can visit as many of attractions as you like and the more you see, the more you save!
+With the Unlimited Pass, you can visit as many attractions as you like, and the more you see, the more you save!